IIYAMA12/real-time-web/readme.md

 </details>

-## Todo
+## Todo list
 - [X] Added private and public player data.
 (The session socket ID is for example only available in the private data, and the user game ID is available in both.)
 - [X] Stream orientation with remote players
 - [X] Sync username with remote players
 - [X] Clean up disconnected remote players.
 - [ ] Collision detection
 - [ ] Fix no focus on browser tab, which causes the animation frame to stop.
-This will cause desync, because the player spaceship animation goes on by the remote players.
+This will cause de-sync, because the player spaceship animation goes on by the remote players.
 - [ ] Slack API fix session bug.